01 of 11

 04 of 11

 White-washed houses hugging the edge of a 1,300-foot caldera dominate the scene at the beginning of this spectacular hike in Fira.
-Birds-eye views of a blue expanse of the Aegean Sea; quaint, picturesque churches hundreds of years old; and dramatic volcanic cliffs will capture your sights as you make your way to the postcard-perfect town of Oia.
-A glass of wine in an inviting tavern amongst the locals in Oia is a requirement before transferring back to Fira by bus.
+Birds-eye views of a blue expanse of the Aegean Sea; quaint, picturesque hundreds-years old churches and dramatic volcanic cliffs are all part of the experience.
+The trek takes you across the island towards the postcard-perfect town of Oia, where a glass of wine in an inviting tavern awaits.

 Hike length: 7.2 milesContinue to 5 of 11 below.